 7) Put your cell phone down while driving.
 Texts and phone calls should wait until your car is parked.
 It only takes a second to accidentally hit a child crossing the street.

 Now that children will be heading back to school, please practice safe driving procedures.
 Let’s ensure students get to the school safe and sound!
-If you or a loved one is injured by a negligent driver, please contact Rutter Mills Law Firm for a free, no obligation consultation of your legal rights.
+If you or a loved one is injured by a negligent driver, please contact the personal injury attorneys at Rutter Mills for a free, no obligation consultation of your legal rights.